 Description of What Will and Won’t Be Shown On Screen

 This can be accomplished in different ways.
 I like to use a diagram to clearly demonstrate which areas of the body will be seen unclothed on screen and which won’t.

 SAG•AFTRA actually stipulates that “Any intimate body part not agreed to in writing to be shown in the film or on set must be covered on set.
 This is to make the performer feel more comfortable, and prevent any unauthorized footage.”1.
 That means this is a required section of the nudity rider.

-*Side note: if we are to take this rule literally then it is arguable that a nudity rider is required for all SAG•AFTRA actors regardless of whether they are performing sex or nudity.
+*Side note: if we are to take this rule literally then it is arguable that a nudity rider is required for all SAG•AFTRA performers regardless of whether they are performing sex or nudity.

 Click below to download a FREE blank diagram.

 Attaching each script page that contains nudity or intimacy is now industry standard and required by SAG•AFTRA.
 This ensures maximum clarity for everyone signing.